Kotlin/KEEP/proposals/context-parameters.md

 }
 ```

-As with regular receivers, this is not allowed when the function is not a value or an argument.
+It is not allowed to pass context arguments explicitly inside a value argument list when callee is a regular function (not a value of a function type).

 ```kotlin
 context(_: String, _: Double) fun Int.x(z: Long): Unit { }